bandprotocol/simple-twitter-tip-bot/backend/README.md

 The twitter tip bot application were built from python using Pyband as the client library.

-The application is pulling the tweets which has `#testbot1151` hashtag, then filtering only the tweet which matches with `@user1 send 2 to @user2 #testbot1151`, so the bot will send 2 BAND tokens from @user1 to @user2 automatically.
+The application is pulling the tweets from `#testbot1151` hastag tweet, then filtering only the tweet which matches with `@user1 send 2 to @user2 #testbot1151`, so the bot will send 2 BAND tokens from @user1 to @user2 automatically.

 ## Installation